singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

     $ cd /opt/lmod/my-registry

-And then you might want to inspect :ref:`getting_started-commands-add:` to see how to use shpc add to generate new container.yaml files.
-We are working on automation that can make this easier, so stay tuned for updates!
+And then you might want to inspect :ref:`getting_started-commands-add` to see how to use ``shpc add`` to generate new container.yaml files.
+See :ref:`getting_started-creating-filesystem-registry` for instructions on how to create a registry and :ref:`getting_started-developer-manual-registry-entries` to populate the registry with new entries.
 After that, you'll still want to ensure your filesystem registry is known to shpc:

 .. code-block:: console